 It is the chlorine in the water that can irritate your eyes and make them itchy and that in turn can make you more inclined to want to rub them and it is really important, whether you have had LASIK or LASEK, that you do not rub your eyes following your treatment.

 If you are unsure, speak to either your treating doctor or seek advice from the clinic.

 It does take a little while for your eyes to settle down after your laser eye surgery and achieve 20/20 vision.
 Most patients notice an overwhelming, immediate improvement whilst still in the treatment room itself.
 The vast majority of LASIK patients are at least driving standard or better at the day one post-op check up appointment.
 Read more on 20/20 vision & laser eye surgery.

 Once you've had your treatment, you do need to avoid chlorinated water (and the sea) for a good couple of weeks, though you should always check the specifics with your treating doctor.
-Ensure you inform your consultant at your free consultation of your holiday plans.
+Ensure you inform your consultant at your consultation of your holiday plans.
 Read further about holiday plans and flying.

 Boxing is obviously a physical contact sport and serious discussion needs to take place between the patient and their doctor about the length of time required post laser eye correction before returning to this sport.
 Read further about boxing & surgery.